MoneyCheongJx/next.js-vet-clinic-management-frontend/README.md

 ## Overview

-The **Vet Clinic Management** is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).It is built using **Next.js** to allow  veterinary clinic staff to manage appointments, client or pet owners, pets, lab diagnostics records and medical inventories.
+The **Vet Clinic Management** is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+It is built using **Next.js** to allow  veterinary clinic staff to manage appointments, client or pet owners, pets, lab diagnostics records and medical inventories.

 ## Modules
 **Appointment Scheduling**: Create, update, and manage appointments.